Sequence Analysis Tools for Molecular Biologists

 MacVector, Inc. develops powerful but easy to use Macintosh applications for Molecular Biologists to simplify and speed up the analysis, manipulation, assembly and documentation of DNA and protein sequences.

-MacVector is a comprehensive Macintosh application that provides sequence editing, primer design, internet database searching, protein analysis, sequence confirmation, multiple sequence alignment, phylogenetic reconstruction, coding region analysis, and a variety of other functions.
+MacVector is a comprehensive Macintosh sequence analysis application that provides sequence editing, primer design, internet database searching, protein analysis, sequence confirmation, multiple sequence alignment, phylogenetic reconstruction, coding region analysis, agarose gel simulation and a variety of other functions.
 MacVector is widely regarded as the most intuitive, easy to use program available for sequence analysis.
 More information on MacVector.

-Assembler is an add-on module for MacVector that provides a simple graphical interface to the phred, phrap and cross_match contig assembly algorithms from the University of Washington, the popular Bowtie fast reference alignment program for Next Generation Sequencing projects and the Velvet de novo assembler for NGS data.
+Assembler is an add-on DNA sequence assembly module for MacVector that provides a simple graphical interface to the phred, phrap and cross_match contig assembly algorithms from the University of Washington, the popular Bowtie fast reference alignment program for Next Generation Sequencing projects and the Velvet, SPAdes and Flye de novo assemblers for NGS data.
 Assembler must be purchased separately from MacVector.
 More details.

 Watch video tutorials on MacVector techniques

 Sequencher won't run on macOS Catalina or Big Sur?
 Get a discount on MacVector with Assembler

 This new release of MacVector allows direct optimization of CDS coding regions, automated phrap sub-assemblies and support for graphical appearance information in GenBank formatted sequence files.
 As usual, there a numerous minor and not-so minor workflow enhancements.
 Check if you are eligible for the new release and then download the full installer.